ofthewildfire/ofthewildfire/README.md

 - [Hashnode Blog](https://kirsty.hashnode.dev)

 ## 💬 Let’s Chat
-Please feel free to reach out if you'd like to discuss HTML, CSS, JavaScript, or any tech topics.
+Feel free to reach out if you want to discuss HTML, CSS, JavaScript, React, or any tech topics.
 I love connecting with others and exchanging ideas!

 ---